SandyYuan/astro-agent/README.md

-# AI Astronomy Research Assistant
+# AI Astronomy Idea Assistant

-An AI-powered application that helps astronomy students generate and refine research ideas through iterative feedback and analysis.
+An AI agent that collaborate with human astronomers generate and refine research ideas through iterative feedback and analysis.
+We also provide an MCP interface that allows our functionalities to be incorporated into a larger agentic system.

 ## Overview

-This application acts as an AI-powered partner for astronomy students, transforming rough concepts into structured, scientifically-grounded proposals.
+This agent is a research teammate, transforming rough concepts into structured, scientifically-grounded proposals.
 It operates in two modes:

 1.  **Idea Iteration Mode**: Engage in a stateful conversation to collaboratively refine your own research idea.
 The AI remembers the context of the conversation, allowing you to iteratively improve the proposal with follow-up messages.
 2.  **Idea Generation Mode**: Let the AI generate a novel research idea from scratch based on your specified interests, skill level, and available resources.